 There’s no evidence that people with secondary breast cancer should follow a special diet.
 However, a healthy, balanced diet can help give you energy and improve your mood.

-Read our information on diet and breast cancer.
+Read our information on diet and secondary breast cancer.

 Regular exercise has several benefits, from improving your mood and increasing fitness, strength, stamina and flexibility to controlling weight and reducing fatigue.